faisalsyamsuri13/supremeproject/README.md

 Note: for accessing by smartphone, open in landscape mode for better experience.

-Some feature can only be accessed on the local server, such as 'Data Recapitulation' and its children files since the data from MySQL stored in the localhost.
+Some features can only be accessed on the local server, such as 'Data Recapitulation' and its children files since the data from MySQL stored in the localhost.